Clinical Negligence: A Practitioner’s Handbook – Second Edition Out Today - Dec 2025

-Paula joined Chambers in October 2024 following successful completion of her pupillage, during which she was supervised by Shahram Sharghy and Rachel Marcus, David Mankell KC, Leanne Woods and Justin Levinson.
+Paula joined Chambers in October 2024 following successful completion of her pupillage, during which she was supervised by Shahram Sharghy and Rachel Marcus, David Manknell KC, Leanne Woods and Justin Levinson.

-She is building experience in all areas of Chambers’ expertise and has appeared in the County Court, the Magistrates’ Court and High Court.
+She is building experience in all areas of Chambers’ expertise.
+In her first year of practice, she has appeared in the Supreme Court, the High Court, as well as the Coroner’s Court, the County Court and the Magistrates’ Court.

 She was a Kennedy Scholar at Harvard Law School between 2021 and 2022.
 Alongside her academic studies, she volunteered as a student attorney and represented defendants accused of criminal misdemeanors and an individual serving a sentence for second-degree murder in his parole proceedings.